St. Louis, MO 63103

 The star in the circle is used throughout the museum to highlight specific facts.

+And of course there are drawings and photographs in the displays.
 North of St. Louis was the headquarters for US military operations in this region during the war of 1812.

 Jefferson Barracks, built in 1826, served as an active military post through many military campaigns.